CN8VX/Dashboard_SvxReflector_by_CN8VX/README.md

 1. Edit the file "config.php" located in `/var/www/html/include/config.php`:
    - Set the timezone.
 You can find the available timezones on this site: https://www.php.net/manual/en/timezones.php.
    - Modify the page title.
+   - Set the logo path.
+   - Set the favicon path.
    - Set the log file path if it’s not the default `/var/log/svxreflector` or if you have added an extension, e.g., `/var/log/svxreflector.log`.
    - Set the language and legend display: FR for French, FR-I for French with indication, or EN for English.
    - Set the number of lines to display in the "Logfile" section.

 2. Organize your resources:
-   - Place your logos, icons, and images in the `/html/img` folder to customize `index.php`.
+   - Place your logos, icons, and images in the `/html/img` folder to customize the `index.php`, `tg.php` pages.

 3. Edit the `index.php` file:
-   - Replace `logo.png` with your logo or the image of your choice that you have uploaded to the `/html/img` folder.
    - Customize the scrolling text to suit your needs.
    - Customize, rename, and configure the button links as needed.
    - Customize the instruction text at the top of the table.